vidbina/vidbina.github.io/_posts/2015-12-24-pros-of-conses.markdown

 # Growing Lists

-Now the most interesting bit, which should help us understand the merit of _cons_, is that we could extend our list of creatures unwelcome on our flights by prepending or appending items to the list.
+Now the most interesting bit, which should help us understand the merit of _conses_, is that we could extend our list of creatures unwelcome on our flights:airplane: by prepending or appending items to the list.

 <!-- In case of appending the
 list we would have to tell the mole to remember who its successor is.
 Since